-Figure 19 | Unserved Energy by Season (High Nuclear Case)
+Figure 15 | Unserved Energy by Season

-Figure 20 and Figure 21 show duration curves of the unserved energy need for years 2025, 2030 and 2050.
+Figure 16 shows duration curves of the unserved energy need for years 2025, 2030 and 2050.
 These duration curves are used to illustrate the relationship between capacity requirement and utilization.

-Figure 21 | Unserved Energy Duration Curve (High Nuclear Case)
+Figure 16 | Unserved Energy Duration Curve

-In the As Is Case, in 2030, a portion of the total energy need is not served (unserved energy) for about 40% of the year, as illustrated in Figure 20.
-By 2050, the energy not served occurs in all hours of the year; with a sizeable baseload amount that will be required at all times, as estimated by the grey line.
+In the base case, in 2030, a portion of the total energy need is not served (unserved energy) for about 30% of the year, as illustrated in Figure 16.
+By 2050, the energy not served occurs in all hours of the year; with a sizeable baseload amount that will be required at all times.